+There’s an Island in the Middle of Rome and It’s Called Tiber.
 The River Tiber is as ancient as the history of Rome, or maybe even older than it.
 As it snakes and twines around the city through multiple historical places, it seems as if it takes a small siesta on an ancient island named in honor of it – the Island Tiber.

 Just as myths and peculiar stories are attached to every kind of historical and unexplained event, so has the Island Tiber a legend associated with its creation.

 It is said that when the last king of Rome was overthrown in around 509 BC, his corpse was dumped in the River Tiber.
 However, it was so huge that the river could not either dissolve it or flow it away with itself.
-So, in the end, all of that culminated in the creation of the Tiber Island.
+So, in the end, all of that culminated in the creation of Tiber Island.

 After a few years, they say that during a plague, a ship sent to Epidaurus arrived at Rome with a sacred snake of the God of Medicine Aesculapius.
 As the very ship was crossing the River Tiber, the snake jumped from the ship and settled on the island.
 This is why the base of the Temple of Aesculapius was built there followed by a magnificent temple.

 I am a big fan of historical places.
-When I was in Rome, apart from visiting other popular locations, a fellow backpacker I met at the hostel suggested to visit this island just for a few hours.
+When I was in Rome, apart from visiting other popular locations, a fellow backpacker I met at the hostel suggested visiting this island just for a few hours.
 I did visit it and here’s what I saw.
-Unfortunately, my Canon camera ran out of battery and I was able to take few shots of the river with my mobile phone before it died.
+Unfortunately, my Canon camera ran out of battery and I was able to take a few shots of the river with my mobile phone before it died.
 Walking back to my hostel was a challenge without my Google map.

 Bridges rarely survive the harsh realities of history.
-However, the two bridges of Tiber Island, the Ponte Fabricio, which connects to the Field of Mars in the northeast, and Ponte Cestio, which connects to the Trastevere on the South, seem to have taken the huge load and survived till now.
-Although Ponte Cestio has seen demolitions in the past leading to the mutilation of its original shape, the Ponte Fabricio is the one and only original bridge in the whole of the Rome.
-Both of these bridges not only served me as observation decks but they also partly revealed the cultural truth of ancient Rome.
+However, the two bridges of Tiber Island, the Ponte Fabricio, which connects to the Field of Mars in the northeast, and Ponte Cestio, which connects to the Trastevere in the South, seem to have taken the huge load and survived until now.
+Although Ponte Cestio has seen demolitions in the past leading to the mutilation of its original shape, the Ponte Fabricio is the one and only original bridge in the whole of Rome.
+Both of these bridges not only served me as observation decks but also partly revealed the cultural truth of ancient Rome.

 Nobody exactly knows in what shape the temple of Aesculapius was built; however, due to the legend, several artists and restorers tried to create the supposed shape of a ship.
-I was lucky enough to see two of the inscriptions of these restorative works on the midway along the Cestius Bridge.
+I was lucky enough to see two of the inscriptions of these restorative works the midway along the Cestius Bridge.
 The larger one dates back to 370 BC.